rcarrata/rcarrata.github.io/_posts/2023-05-02-aro-submariner.md

         CIDR="10.10.0.0/16"
 ```

-NOTE: it's critical that the Machine CIDR of the ROSA and ARO clusters not overlap, for that reason we're setting different CIDRs than the out of the box ROSA / ARO cluster install.
+NOTE: it's critical that the Machine CIDRs of the ROSA and ARO clusters do not overlap.
+For that reason, we're setting different CIDRs than the out-of-the-box ROSA / ARO cluster install.

 * Create the IAM Account Roles